We aim to make our buildings, exhibitions and collections accessible to all visitors.

 Special educational needs

 We provide tailored learning sessions on specific interest areas for school groups with special educational needs.
-To set up a session call the schools booking team on +44 (0)207 942 5555.
+To set up a session email the Schools Booking team.

 Visitors with physical disabilities